WenJinfeng/FaaSLight/README.md

-# FaaSLight: Application-Level FaaS Optimization for Cold Start Latency in Serverless Computing
+# FaaSLight: General Application-Level FaaS Optimization for Cold Start Latency in Serverless Computing

 This work has been accepted in **ACM Transactions on Software Engineering and Methodology (TOSEM)**.